 Remember that saying “no” doesn’t really mean burning all bridges.

 Saying no can be all about saying no for now.
 Not this week, not on this project, not for this specific task.
 You can stay respectful and don’t burn all the bridges.

 Appreciate your time off: work less, play more!

 With this neverending rush in our lives, we’ve managed to forget how it is to actually enjoy and appreciate what we have.
 Maybe that’s why gratitude is another rather trendy thing to pay attention to.

 One of the best things to practice is to actually take a breath, look around and embrace the moment.
 Living more intentionally is a big part of a more successful life.

 When you’ve managed to make this free moment, don’t waste it by thinking about your work, checking phone or tracking time to make sure you’re back on track as soon as possible.
-Lock out of the reality and immerse into your free time.
+Lockout of reality and immerse yourself into your free time.